HeleneFabia/covid-19-tweet-sentiment-analysis/README.md

 [09-2020]
 - analyzing and visualizing statistics about the text data
-- building and evaluating a model using `BERTForSequenceClassification`
+- building a baseline model using `BERTForSequenceClassification`

 [10-2020]
-- building and evaluating a model using a LSTM network
+- building a baseline model using a LSTM network

 ### Next steps
 - improving both the BERT and the LSTM model and comparing their results